Sfander(or Sharon) is a member in Canada . She has been a member for over 2 years (1,066 days).

 Hello, my name is Sharon and I have always enjoyed receiving and collecting postcards from family and friends throughout the years.
 Since I was a young girl, I have been fascinated to learn about other places and people in our great world.

 I discovered Postcrossing while listening to a radio program here in Toronto and I immediately thought...I must give it a try.
 I'm so happy I did!
-After two years of Postcrossing, I can tell you that I'm really hooked!
-The only thing I don't like, is when I am asked to write a card to one of your pets.
-I'm in Postcrossing for the human contact.
-I have two little dogs of my own and I would never ask you to write to either one of them.
+After almost 3 years of Postcrossing, I can tell you that I'm really hooked!
+I get a real kick out of not knowing who I'm going to be sending a card to next.
+To me, that's all part of the fun of Postcrossing.
+It's always a surprise, in the sending and in the receiving.

 I love to garden and I'm passionate about birds which caused me to take up photography.
 If I'm not in the garden, I'm out chasing down anything that flies and taking pictures of them or any other animal that I might cross paths with.
 In order to record my finds, I took up photography and obtained all the gear it entails.
 I'm the paparazzi of the bird world in my neighbourhood.
 Photography has become an important part of my life...
 It has helped me to get out and discover my surroundings, near and far.
 It's a lot of fun.

 Spending time with my family and friends is very important to me too.
 I love to read and will read just about anything for the sake of reading.